ColleagueRiley/Clipboard-Copy-Paste/README.md

 NSPasteboard* pasteboard = objc_msgSend_id((id)objc_getClass("NSPasteboard"), sel_registerName("generalPasteboard"));
 ```

-Then you can get the pasteboard's string data using `dataType` via [`stringForType`](https://developer.apple.com/documentation/appkit/nspasteboard/1533566-stringfortype).
+Then you can get the pasteboard's string data with the `dataType` using [`stringForType`](https://developer.apple.com/documentation/appkit/nspasteboard/1533566-stringfortype).

-However, it will give you an NSString, which can be converted via [`UTF8String`](https://developer.apple.com/documentation/foundation/nsstring/1411189-utf8string).
+However, it will give you an NSString, which can be converted with [`UTF8String`](https://developer.apple.com/documentation/foundation/nsstring/1411189-utf8string).

 ```c
 NSString* clip = ((id(*)(id, SEL, const char*))objc_msgSend)(pasteboard, sel_registerName("stringForType:"), dataType);